Skip to Content

 Our emergency room (ER) team is prepared and equipped to provide emergency stroke treatment 24/7.

-HCA Florida Lawnwood Hospital offers the area's first and only facility recognized as a Primary Stroke Center and Advanced Thrombectomy Capable Stroke Center by The Joint Commission as well as a Comprehensive Stroke Center by the Florida Agency for Health Care Administration.
+HCA Florida Lawnwood Hospital offers the area's first and only facility recognized as a Primary Stroke Center and Advanced Thrombectomy Capable Stroke Center by The Joint Commission as well as a Stroke Center by the Florida Agency for Health Care Administration.

 Stroke treatment